I have 5 albums available for purchase. If you are interested in physical cds, I will happily ship directly to you.

 ***Downloads as well as some new/used cds can be found online.

-SOLID SENDER (2017) - "Burner's" 5th CD skillfully & tastefully blends his hot, organic, blues-based acoustic guitar chops, Southern sultry vocals & songwriting with upright bass, funky brushes, Fender Rhodes piano and electric/tremolo guitars.
+SOLID SENDER (2017) - "Burner's" 5th album skillfully and tastefully blends his hot, organic, blues-based acoustic guitar chops, Southern sultry vocals and songwriting with upright bass, funky brushes, Fender Rhodes piano and electric/tremolo guitars.

 "His fifth record, Solid Sender, rips up his (previous) formula and finds new ground to stand on.
 It’s still a loving tribute to the roots music he holds dear, but this time he’s opened the production wide, welcoming drums and electric piano and upright bass and lots of studio magic, and strapping on an electric guitar for most of the running time.
 Even with all this, Solid Sender is still a Greg Boerner record, only more so."

 - Andre Salles, obsessive and financially idiotic music fan and writer/reviewer/columnist for www.tm3am.com